What is the Difference Between ECAD and MCAD Software?

 Parametric and direct modeling techniques allow designers to create and modify structures either as 2D plans or 3D representations.
 Multiple structures can be separately developed and assembled in a finished virtual mechanical design.
 This facility allows the designer to review the assembly for interference between pieces or gaps in the structure.

+An added benefit of ECAD software is during collaborative design, where multiple team members working on different functional areas or aspects of a design can bring their parts together.
 Combining the results from ECAD and MCAD gives the designer the ability to assemble the electrical and mechanical parts in a virtual environment and see if they fit together.

 - Are the PCBs mounting attachment points of the enclosure in the right place?